ci-reporter/ci_reporter/README.txt

 format, thus allowing your CI system to track test/spec successes and failures.

+== Dependencies

+CI::Reporter has one required dependency on Builder, but since many will have a viable version of Builder via Rails' ActiveSupport gem, Builder is not a direct dependency of the project at the moment.
+Instead, ensure that you have either the +builder+ or +activesupport+ gem installed before continuing.

 == Installation

 CI::Reporter is available as a gem.
 To install the gem, use the usual gem command: